-Commission Regulation (EU) No 316/2014 of 21 March 2014 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of technology transfer agreements;48
+Commission Regulation (EU) No 316/201474;

-Commission Regulation (EU) No 1217/2010 of 14 December 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to certain categories of research and development agreements;49
+Commission Regulation (EU) No 1217/201075;

-Commission Regulation (EU) No 1218/2010 of 14 December 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to certain categories of specialisation agreements.50
+Commission Regulation (EU) No 1218/201076.

-The VBER does also not apply to the types of agreements between competitors mentioned in the Horizontal Guidelines, unless otherwise provided for in the relevant chapter of the Horizontal Guidelines.
+74 Commission Regulation (EU) No 316/2014 of 21 March 2014 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of technology transfer agreements (OJ L 93, 28.3.2014, p.
+17).

-The VBER applies to vertical agreements relating to the purchase, sale or resale of spare parts for motor vehicles and to the provision of repair and maintenance services for motor vehicles.
-Such agreements only benefit from the VBER if, in addition to the conditions for exemption set out in the VBER, they comply with the additional requirements of Commission Regulation (EU) No 461/2010 of 27 May 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to categories of vertical agreements and concerted practices in the motor vehicle sector, and its accompanying guidelines.
+75 Commission Regulation (EU) No 1217/2010 of 14 December 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to certain categories of research and development agreements (OJ L 335, 18.12.2010, p.
+36).

-48 OJ L 93, 28.3.2014, p.
-17.
+76 Commission Regulation (EU) No 1218/2010 of 14 December 2010 on the application of Article 101(3) of the Treaty on the Functioning of the European Union to certain categories of specialisation agreements (OJ L 335, 18.12.2010, p.
+43).

-49 OJ L 335, 18.12.2010, p.
-36.
+Regulation (EU) X does not apply to the types of agreements between competitors mentioned in the Horizontal Guidelines, unless otherwise provided by the Horizontal Guidelines.

-50 OJ L 335, 18.12.2010, p.
-43.
+Regulation (EU) X does apply to vertical agreements relating to the purchase, sale or resale of spare parts for motor vehicles and to the provision of repair and maintenance services for motor vehicles.
+Such agreements only benefit from the safe harbour created by Regulation (EU) X if, in addition to the conditions of Regulation (EU) X, they comply with the conditions of Commission Regulation (EU) No 461/201077 and its accompanying guidelines.

-Main types of distribution systems
+Specific types of distribution system

-A supplier is free to set up its distribution system as it sees fit.
-The supplier can, for instance, choose vertical integration, which implies selling its goods or services directly to end users or distributing them through its vertically integrated distributors, which are connected undertakings within the meaning of Article 1(2) VBER.
-Such a distribution system only concerns the organisation inside one specific undertaking and thus falls outside the scope of Article 101(1).
+A supplier is free to organise the distribution of its goods or services as it sees fit.
+The supplier may, for instance, choose vertical integration, namely selling its goods or services directly to end users or distributing them through its vertically integrated distributors, which are connected undertakings within the meaning of Article 1(2) of Regulation (EU) X. This type of distribution system involves a single undertaking and thus falls outside the scope of Article 101(1) of the Treaty.

-The supplier can also decide to appoint independent distributors.
-To that end, the supplier may set up one or a combination of other distribution systems.
-The most common are exclusive distribution, selective distribution and franchising.
-Since the vertical agreements required to set up such distribution systems are concluded between independent undertakings, they can fall within the scope of Article 101(1) and benefit from the VBER or an individual exemption under Article 101(3), provided that the respective conditions are fulfilled.
+The supplier may also decide to use independent distributors.
+To that end, the supplier may use one or more types of distribution system.
+Certain types of distribution system, namely selective distribution and exclusive distribution, are the subject of specific definitions in Article 1(1), point (g) and point (h) of Regulation (EU) X. Guidance on exclusive distribution and selective distribution is provided in sections 4.6.1 and 4.6.2 respectively78.
+The supplier may also distribute its goods or services using neither selective distribution nor exclusive distribution.
+These other types of distribution are categorised as free distribution systems for the purpose of applying the Regulation79.

 Exclusive distribution systems